Scott Boland: International career

 Scott Boland played in the 2024–25 Border–Gavaskar Trophy.
 He was selected to play in the Adelaide pink ball test, and returned to the playing XI for the 4th and 5th Tests at Melbourne and Sydney after Josh Hazlewood was ruled out of the series due to injury.
 In Melbourne he put on a crucial 56 run 10th wicket partnership with Nathan Lyon in Australia's 2nd innings to propel Australia to a winning total in what would eventually be a historical final day win.
 In the Sydney Test, he took 4/31 from 20 overs in India's first innings as well as 6/45 in the second innings to register his first 10 wicket haul in Test Cricket, a performance which earned him man of the match as Australia went on to win the match by 6 wickets and regain the Border–Gavaskar Trophy after 10 years with a 3–1 scoreline.
 Boland finished the series with 21 wickets in 6 innings at an average of 13.02, the third most wickets in the series after Jasprit Bumrah and Pat Cummins, with an average that only the former surpassed.

 Boland was selected for the third and final test in the 2025 tour of the West Indies, a day/night fixture at Sabina Park, Kingston, Jamaica.
 Replacing Nathan Lyon to form a four-pronged pace attack alongside Mitchell Starc, Pat Cummins and Josh Hazlewood for the first time, Boland took 3/34 in the first innings, dismissing John Campbell, Shai Hope and Shamar Joseph.
 In the second innings, he took 3/2 off 2 overs including a hat-trick, having dismissed Justin Greaves (caught at slip by Beau Webster), Shamar Joseph (lbw, on review) and Jomel Warrican (bowled) in successive deliveries, to bowl the West Indies out for 27 in just 14.3 overs, the second-lowest score in Test history.
-He became only the 10th Australian cricketer (first since Peter Siddle in 2010) and first ever First Nation's Australian test cricketer to take a hat-trick in test match cricket.
+He became only the 10th Australian cricketer (first since Peter Siddle in 2010) and first ever First Nations Australian test cricketer to take a hat-trick in test match cricket.
 Boland's hat-trick helped Australia to bowl the West Indies out for their lowest total ever in test match cricket.

 Personal life

 In 2017, Boland's family discovered that his grandfather, John Edward, was Aboriginal, from the Gulidjan tribe in the Colac area of Victoria.
 After discovering this, Boland sought to embrace his Indigenous heritage, playing in Indigenous representative teams, and seeking to further educate himself on Indigenous traditions.

 Boland has two daughters with his wife Daphne.

-Boland has a brother, Nick, who also played professional cricket, for Victoria's Future League side.
+Boland has a brother, Nick, who also played professional cricket, for Victoria's Future League team.
 The Indigenous tour to England in 2018 was the first time the brothers played together at any level.